France is the most visited country in the world, welcoming tens of millions of international travelers every year.

 An eSIM is a digital SIM card that allows mobile data to be activated directly on compatible smartphones.

-If you’re unfamiliar with the technology, read our guide explaining: how eSIM works
+If you’re unfamiliar with the technology, read our guide explaining:

 Advantages of eSIM include:

-- Internet immediately after landing
+- internet immediately after landing

-- No need to visit mobile stores
+- no need to visit mobile stores

-- Instant activation
+- instant activation

-- Keeping your primary SIM active.
+- keeping your primary SIM active

-Travelers can explore: France eSIM plans
+Travelers can explore:

 Option 2: Buying a Local SIM Card